zcross13/gamerish/README.md

 ## ***Site Link*** *https://zcross13.github.io/pacman/*

 ### GAMERISH is a gaming review blog site.
-Create a post, to learn more about a game.
-People can commit the pros and cons to the game.
+Create a post.
+Discuss what you like about aginst.
+Rant about what you don't.
+Talk about all things gamerish.

 This project is demostrates a understanding of the table below:
 |   #	|   Action	|   URL	|  HTTP Verb. 	|   JSX view filename	|   mongoose method	|